YimMenu/YimMenu/src/lua/docs/tables/network.md

   - `player_idx` (integer): Index of the player.

 - **Returns:**
-  - `boolean`: returns true if the given player is flagged as a modder.
+  - `boolean`: Returns true if the given player is flagged as a modder.

 **Exemple Usage:**
 ```lua